Retail Peak Season 2024: What to Expect and Planning Tips

 How Has Retail Peak Season Changed Over Time?

-1. Retail peak has become more drawn out
+1. Retail peak season has extended

-This can be attributed, in no small part, to capacity shortages in many areas.
+This can be partially attributed to capacity shortages in many areas.
 Without the trucks they need — due to low driver levels, equipment shortages, etc. — retailers have had to adjust their schedules accordingly.
-This has led to more retail freight moving earlier in the year — with retail peak starting in mid-September/early October.

-As a result, eCommerce transactions skyrocketed over this period, with people spending more money on consumer goods over the internet than ever before.
+As a result, e-commerce transactions skyrocketed over this period, with people spending more money on consumer goods over the internet than ever before.

 Download The Guide: 7 Keys to Success in the Retail/General Merchandise Industry